Revision of conservative lower bound on the intergalactic magnetic field from Fermi and Cherenkov telescope observations of extreme blazars: Secondary emission from the intergalactic medium

-There are seven sources for which the fit with zero IGMF is incompatible with the data: 1ES 0229+200, 1ES 0347-121, 1ES 0502+675, 1ES 1101-232, H 1426+428, 1ES 1727+502 and H 2356-309.
-Three of the sources: 1ES 0229+200, 1ES 0347-121 and 1ES 1101-232, have been used by \cite{2010Sci...328...73N} in the initial analysis that resulted in inference of existence of non-zero IGMF in the voids of the Large Scale Structure.
+There are seven sources for which the fit with zero IGMF is incompatible with the data: 1ES 0229+200, 1ES 0347-121, 1ES 0502+675, 1ES 1101-232, H 1426+428, 1ES 1727+502, and H 2356-309.
+Three of the sources---1ES 0229+200, 1ES 0347-121 and 1ES 1101-232---were used by \cite{2010Sci...328...73N} in the initial analysis that resulted in inference of existence of nonzero IGMF in the voids of the large-scale structure.
 H 2356-309 has been considered in the IGMF search by \citet{HESS:2023zwb}.
-Three other sources, 1ES 0502+675, 1ES 1727+502 and H 1426+428 have not yet been considered in the IGMF analysis.
+Three other sources, 1ES 0502+675, 1ES 1727+502, and H 1426+428 have not yet been considered in the IGMF analysis.

 As an example, Fig. \ref{fig:0502_nofield} shows the spectrum of 1ES 0502+675, with two alternative models.
-Gray dashed line shows the model without the secondary flux (with the secondary flux, represented by gray dotted line, suppressed by the IGMF).
-Black lines show the model with minimal possible magnetic field.
-In this case, the secondary flux (black dotted line) is only partially suppressed by the time delay due to IGMF and is contributing to the point source flux, shown by the black solid line.
+The dashed gray line shows the model without the secondary flux (that with the secondary flux, represented by the dotted gray line, is suppressed by the IGMF).
+The black lines show the model with minimal possible magnetic field.
+In this case, the secondary flux (dotted black line) is only partially suppressed by the time delay due to the IGMF and is contributing to the point source flux, which is shown by the solid black line.
 The minimal $B$ models for the spectra of the other six sources are shown in Fig. \ref{fig:spectra}.

-Fig. \ref{fig:chi2} shows the $\Delta\chi^2=\chi^2(B|E_{cut},\Gamma,N)-\chi^2_\infty$ of the model fits as a function of $B$, with the intrinsic spectrum parameters $E_{cut}, \Gamma, N$ fixed to their best-fit values for each $B$.
-Following \cite{1976ApJ...210..642A}, we assume that $\chi^2(B)=\chi^2(B|E_{cut},\Gamma,N)$ is distributed as $\chi^2_1$ with one degree of freedom and estimate one-sided 95\% lower bound on $B$ by requiring $\Delta\chi^2<2.71$ for the models with acceptable $B$.
-In this sense, our approach is equivalent to that of \cite{HESS:2023zwb} where the same principle was applied to the profile likelihood as a function of $B$.
+Figure \ref{fig:chi2} shows the $\Delta\chi^2=\chi^2(B|E_{cut},\Gamma,N)-\chi^2_\infty$ of the model fits as a function of $B$, with the intrinsic spectrum parameters, $E_{cut}, \Gamma, N,$ fixed to their best-fit values for each $B$.
+Following \cite{1976ApJ...210..642A}, we assumed that $\chi^2(B)=\chi^2(B|E_{cut},\Gamma,N)$ is distributed as $\chi^2_1$ with one degree of freedom and estimated a one-sided 95\% lower bound on $B$ by requiring $\Delta\chi^2<2.71$ for the models with acceptable $B$.
+In this sense, our approach is equivalent to that of \cite{HESS:2023zwb}, where the same principle was applied to the profile likelihood as a function of $B$.